Feedback and complaints

 What if I am still unhappy?

-You would then be entitled to take your complaint to the Local Government and Social Care Ombudsman.
-The Ombudsman considers complaints about councils, and can be contacted at:
+We can usually resolve complaints locally, but in the unfortunate event that you remain dissatisfied with the Council’s response you can contact the Local Government and Social Care Ombudsman.
+The Ombudsman considers complaints about Councils, and can be contacted at:

 The Local Government and Social Care Ombudsman